nihk/Sheridan-Projects/README.md

 <br>

-**Jbooks** is the final assignment for the JavaEE class I took in which we used Servlets, JSP (EL, JSTL), and the MVC design pattern.
+**Jbooks** is the final assignment for the JavaEE class I took in which we used Servlets, JSP (EL, JSTL), and the MVC design pattern hosted on an Apache web server.
 The app validates a user's login information and enables them to add to, search, and show all records from a MySQL database using the JDBC driver.

 <div align="center">